 Tim Biggam, Options Analyst, Trading Tips

-Over the long run, value stocks outperform growth, so look for stocks trading at relatively cheap valuations based on P/E, P/S, and P/FCF.
-It is vital to not chase, but rather wait for opportunities because patience always pays.
-Solid fundamentals and a large moat (barrier to entry) are also vital for long-term, sustained success.
+Over the long run, value stocks outperform growth, so look for stocks trading at relatively cheap valuations based on price-to-earnings ratio (P/E), price-to-sales ratio (P/S), and price-to-free-cash-flow ratio (P/FCF).
+It is vital not to chase opportunities, but rather wait for them because patience always pays.
+Solid fundamentals and a large moat (barrier to entry) are also vital for long-term sustained success.
 Also, use technical analysis and charting to better help pinpoint both the entry and exit points for the stock under consideration—both for a target profit area and a stop loss.

 Jelani Smith, Founder, Bay Street Blog

-11. Invest in a Low-Cost Index Tracking Fund
+10. Invest in a Low-cost Index Tracking Fund

 Barry David Moore, Certified Financial Technician & CEO, Liberated Stock Trader

 The least demanding way to invest in the stock market is to invest through a fund.
-There are two types of funds: First is the actively managed mutual funds that have higher fees—92% of these funds fail to beat the underlying index over any three-year period.
-The second type is the index tracking fund, which typically has a lower cost and is more effective in matching the growth of the stock market.
+There are two types of funds.
+First is the actively managed mutual funds which have higher fees—92% of these funds fail to beat the underlying index over any three-year period.
+The second type is the index tracking fund, which typically has lower costs and is more effective in matching the growth of the stock market.
 This means they are growing in popularity because of the higher return on investment you receive.
-You should also use the most tax efficient way to invest, which means using your Investment Retirement Account (IRA) first.
+You should also use the most tax efficient way to invest: using your Investment Retirement Account (IRA) first.
 It’s best to invest in a low-cost, index-tracking fund through your tax-free IRA.

 Gerri Walsh, Senior Vice President – Investor Education, Financial Industry Regulatory Authority